 Design and Build Quality:

-The headphones are polycarbonate and come with a Matte Black Finish, which makes it lightweight.
+The headphones are polycarbonate and come with a Matte Black Finish, making it lightweight.

-It has a new design with a rubber belt on the top of the band with airing holes.
+It has a new design with a rubber belt on the top with airing holes.
 This is a good addition making the headphones comfortable as well as ventilated.